guidemetothemoon/kristhecodingunicorn/content/english/post/gh_crossrepo_wf_trigger.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "How to trigger subsequent GitHub workflow in a different repository"
+date: "2023-02-12"
-title = "How to trigger subsequent GitHub workflow in a different repository" date = "2023-02-12" description = "In this tech tip we take a look at how you can trigger a GitHub workflow residing in a different repository, based on a specific condition." draft = false tags = [
+description: "In this tech tip we take a look at how you can trigger a GitHub workflow residing in a different repository, based on a specific condition."
+draft: false
+tags: [
     "techtips",
     "github",
     "devops"
 ]
-slug = "trigger-github-workflow-in-different-repo"
+slug: "trigger-github-workflow-in-different-repo"
-aliases = ["/techtips/gh_crossrepo_wf_trigger"]
+aliases: ["/techtips/gh_crossrepo_wf_trigger"]
-+++
+---

 I was recently working on automating some manual actions related to my tech blog and discovered an interesting use case that I thought was worth sharing with the community 😊